Sparks Brain Preservation

 You are free to use any life insurance provider of your choice.
 Some of our members have worked with Rudi Hoffman, CFP, who has specialized in life insurance for cryonics for many years.
 His website is rudihoffman.com, and you are welcome to reach out to him directly.
 We do not receive any compensation for referrals.

-We recommend overfunding your policy to provide a buffer against inflation and an unexpectedly long period of Standby, if this is a service that you desire.
-By default, any excess funds will be placed into our Patient Care Trust, which is dedicated solely to long-term storage and care.
+We recommend overfunding your policy in case there are unexpected transport costs if legal death occurs outside the US and to provide a buffer against inflation.
+By default, any excess funds will be placed into our general operating fund, to help us maintain our operations for the long run.
 You may also stipulate that any surplus funds be directed elsewhere, such as to our research or to your family or other beneficiaries.

 If you would like help setting up a life insurance policy or have any questions about how this works, please Contact Us.